DeadIntermediate/Discord-TeraBot-2.0/DOWNLOAD_INSTRUCTIONS.md

-# Download Instructions for Raspberry Pi Deployment
+# Download Instructions for Server Deployment

 ## Download the Bot Package